rollup/plugins/packages/node-resolve/README.md

 Default: `['module', 'main']`<br>
 Valid values: `['browser', 'jsnext', 'module', 'main']`

-The fields to scan in a package.json to determine the entry point.
-Order of fields is significant, first found field would become the resolved entry point.
-If this list contains "browser", overrides specified in `pkg.browser` will be used.
+Specifies the properties to scan within a `package.json`, used to determine the bundle entry point.
+The order of property names is significant, as the first-found property is used as the resolved entry point.
+If the array contains `'browser'`, key/values specified in the `package.json` `browser` property will be used.

 ### `module`